TDG-Platform/docs/ENVI_ImageBandDifference.md

 # ENVI Image Band Difference

-This task performs a difference analysis on a specific band in two images.
+This task performs a difference analysis on a specific band in two images from the same sensor.

 This task can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/)